latest updates:05 June 2021

 There is no need for an appointment to visit the Istanbul airport's testing center as it is open 24 hours a day and seven days a week.

 The Medical Center at Istanbul Airport provides several types of medical tests for visitors depending on travel requirements, as the kind of test varies from one country to another.
 You can take the following checkup and obtain the results rapidly:

 The test center is in front of Entrance 14 in Arrivals Hall at Istanbul airport, while The test fee is 260 TL or about $33 for all ages.

-On average, it takes around 4 to 8 hours, but it's not exceeding 5 hours in most cases.
+On average, it takes around 1.5 hours in most cases.

 First, you will need to make sure that you can enter Turkey legally since you will be going through passport control to reach the testing area.
 Then, make sure your transit time is at least 12 hours.
 All the flights' less than 12 hours maybe not enough to obtain the test results in time.
 So it's ideal for you to take the test at least 12 hours before the boarding time to make sure that the test result is ready before you leave.